MaskedRPGFan/FormList-Manipulator/README.md

 As of version 1.5.0, you can add filters to entries in order to skip them.

+As of version 1.7.0, you can create collections of forms using tags.

 ## Config Files

 Configuration files can have any name, but they must be INI files whose name ends with _FLM.
 Example: Toys_FLM.ini.